 Before the Cardiac Catheterization

 Upon scheduling the procedure you will be instructed to have no food 12 hours prior.
-You will instructed whether you are to take any of your regular medications.
+You will be instructed whether you are to take any of your regular medications.
 You will be asked to sign a consent form.
 The staff will ask if you are allergic to iodine or seafood.
 The staff will shave the area (s) to be used for the procedure (leg or arm).
 Someone will mark the pulses on your feet or wrist.
 An intravenous (I.V.) will be inserted into your arm.
 You will be instructed to use the restroom immediately prior to the procedure.

 During the Procedure

 The special x-ray table enables the doctor and the staff to see the catheter as it is guided into the heart.
 They will move the table from side to side, forward and backward.
 The room temperature is cool due to the computerized equipment.
 If you are cold please request a blanket.
-You will recieve medication to relax you, however, you must be awake to follow instructions such as to cough, take a deep breath and hold your breath as necessary.
+You will receive medication to relax you, however, you must be awake to follow instructions such as to cough, take a deep breath and hold your breath as necessary.
 You need to stay as still as possible so the pictures of your heart are clear.

 After the Procedure